saascipes/build-pipeline/README.md

                 InstanceType = t3.small
                 IAMRole = [the name of the iam user you created in step 2] ImageId = ami-0b59bfac6be064b78
-4. Run the "SPA Build Pipeline Init AWS" SaasGlue job - this job will create an ec2 instance to run the SaasGlue agent and create the ECR repositories for the application Dockder images
+4. Run the "SPA Build Pipeline Init AWS" SaasGlue job - this job will create an ec2 instance to run the SaasGlue agent and create the ECR repositories for the application Docker images
     - Log in to the SaasGlue web [console](https://console.saasglue.com)
     - Click "Designer" in the menu bar
     - Click the name "SPA Build Pipeline Init AWS"